entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 166 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it '[unordered]'.
+> - Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it '[unordered]'.

 > - The coding of *Qujingodus* is 2.